 - PD medication, especially Substances that block the neurotransmitter acetylcholine in the central and the peripheral nervous system; typically the main ingredient in over-the-counter sleep aids and many allergy medications (e.g., Benadryl).
 Trihexyphenidyl (formerly Artane), benztropine (Cogentin) and ethopropazine (Parsitan) are typical Parkinson’s medications in this class., can cause blurry vision.
 There is a relationship between anticholinergic medication (trihexyphenidyl ― formerly Artane® or benzotropine ― Cogentin®) and A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..

-- Trouble reading, because eye movements necessary to follow the lines of a page are slowed and have trouble starting (similar to gait freezing in the legs).
+- Trouble reading, because eye movements necessary to follow the lines of a page are slowed and have trouble starting (similar to gait Temporary, involuntary inability to take a step or initiate movement. in the legs).

 - Blinking to change eye position.
 Levodopa can help.

 - Trouble voluntarily opening the eyes, known as A neurological disorder in which you lose the ability to carry out common, purposeful movements when asked, even if you want to and are physically able to perform the movements.
 May affect speech or limb movement. (treated with "lid crutches" or botulinum toxin injections).